Iluvitari/AZ104-Notes/Practice exam notes.md

 Can only be done for gen purpose v2 storage acounts, blob storage accounts and gen v1 storage accounts.
 Supported only or importing blob and file, exportin blob Azure blob storage/azure file storage can be destinations of imported data

+Azure monitor:
+Monitoring agent must be installed on vm
+Log analytics is then the source of alerting after log analytics workspace is configured